 Because one of the great things when talking about the movies they make there is, simply, that they’re still making them.
 We’re not just commemorating what has happened but that it continues.
 And two great examples of that are 2008’s Iron Man and 2012’s Django Unchained.

 And why did Tarantino – film buff that he is – want to shoot Django in Lone Pine?
 Because that’s where a favorite of his, William Witney, had worked.
 As Tarantino told The New York Times in 2000, “People think that the only good westerns made in the 40s and 50s were by John Ford or maybe Howard Hawks.
 Film guys might add Anthony Mann, Budd Boetticher and Andre De Toth but William Witney is ahead of them all; the one whose movies I can show to anyone and they are just blown away.”
-Tarantino even used one of Witney’s original Clappers – the slate you see at the beginning of each shot that lists the Scene & Take and shows Sync – on the film.
+Tarantino even used one of Witney’s original Clappers – the slate you see at the beginning of each shot that lists the Scene & Take and gets "clapped" to show Sync – on the film.
 And Dr. King Shultz and Django’s campsite?
 Yep, shot in what we call “Lone Ranger Canyon” because that’s where Witney shot that ’38 Serial (and that’s the pic at the top of this article).

 And then – the pièce de résistance, Festival weekend or any other – there are the rocks themselves.
 The Alabama Hills.
 That living museum.
 (Which, PS, sit right in the middle of a land of twenty-mile shadows.
 Yes, there are shadows up there that are twenty miles long.
 But we’ll get to that …)